bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/lauren_d8_log.md

 # Lauren_D8_Log_203701.docx

+> 'Be mindful Ikaro, lest you be consumed by the very brilliance you seek to harness.'

 Document in the [FOR SOF](for-sof) folder.
 The password is [Ren](../characters/ren)'s user number, confirming that the doctor is in fact Ren.
 The document itself also supports this.